venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/creating-new-wallet.md

 :::info
-We advise you to also make the seed phrase backup on your PC from your wallet account before logging out.
-Use the wallet extension.
-Click on the upper-right corner profile icon and select the “manage seeds” button, then choose “backup all”.
-The extension will automatically generate the .json file on your device.
-You can now use this file to restore the seed phrase.
+To ensure an additional backup of the seed phrase, you can backup the seed phrase on your PC by using the Venom Wallet extension.
+Click on the profile icon in the upper-right corner and select "manage seeds," then choose "backup all."
+The extension will automatically generate a .json file on your device.
+This file can be used to restore the seed phrase at a later time.
+It's important to remember to store it securely.
 :::

-A new default wallet account with the seed phrase has been created!
+Congratulations, you have successfully created a new default wallet account with a secure seed phrase on Venom Wallet!
+Remember to keep your seed phrase and password safe, and to store the backup of the seed phrase in a secure location.